2014 marked its 50th anniversary:

 «I think this one will last, and I think people see its meaning»

-Announced in Britain on January 17, 1964 [from ‘Birmingham Daily Post’, 18/01/1964], and launched on September 18, 1964 – only for worsteds and knitwear and, from 1965, spread to other woolens [from ‘Birmingham Daily Post’, 17/09/1964] – the elegant logo (called “Woolmark” from 1964), according to the Woolmark Company, “has helped reinvent the global perception of wool as a natural, contemporary and glamorous fiber”, and by 1997 more than $1 billion was said to have been spent in promoting it (recognized in 1987 by more than 400 million people all over the world), but Grignani never got a penny in royalties for it.
+Announced in Britain on January 17, 1964 [from ‘Birmingham Daily Post’, 18/01/1964], and launched in autumn on September 18, 1964 – coinciding with the actual appearance of the labelled products on the market, initially only for worsteds and knitwear and, from 1965, spread to other woolens [from ‘Birmingham Daily Post’, 17/09/1964] – the elegant logo (called “Woolmark” from 1964), according to the Woolmark Company, “has helped reinvent the global perception of wool as a natural, contemporary and glamorous fiber”, and by 1997 more than $1 billion was said to have been spent in promoting it (recognized in 1987 by more than 400 million people all over the world), but Grignani never got a penny in royalties for it.

 “Less conventional promotions were mounted: the Pope blessed the mark in the Vatican for the Italian launch; English sailor hero Sir Francis Chichester sailed single-handed round the world against prevailing winds and currents with the symbol on his cap and bows; wool-clad athletes ran the length of America’s Death Valley; Miss World carried the symbol to countless fashion shows in 1966…”